nateaff/Rtutorials/docs/tut1.md

 These settings will let you start a new R session without data and variables saved from a previous session loaded into the global environment.

-*Useful shortcuts*
+**Useful shortcuts**

 * Ctrl + Enter : (in editor) run highlighted lines in console
 * Ctrl + uparrow : (in editor) See previous commands run in console

-*Saving your session*
+**Saving your session**

-You can enter commands directly in the command line.
+You can enter commands directly in the console pane in the lower left corner.
 This is great for testing out what functions do or for simple calculations.
 However, once you know how a function or a piece of code works, if you want to preserve that code you should be using the editor.
-Particularly when starting, saving commands from a session is a useful way to review what you've learned.
+Particularly when starting out, having a record of a session is a useful way to review what you've learned.

-In Rstudio you can also execute code from the editor by `ctrl - Enter`.
+In Rstudio you can execute code from the editor by using `ctrl - Enter` which will execute the line your cursor or whatever code is highlighted.

 # Basic operations in `R`

 ## Where did your `R` session start

+These commands check what directory `R` considers your current location.

 ```
   getwd()
   ?setwd()
   dir()
 ```
+The question mark before a command let's you see the command documentation.
+In Rstudio, you can also search for help in the lower right hand panel.

 ## `R` as a calculator